Simulation Quantization: An Application of Physical Versions of the Church-Turing Thesis: Introduction

 Here, and in the following, I assume familiarity with the basic conceptual background of classical and quantum computing including the notions of Turing machine (TM), universal Turing machine (UTM), quantum computer, universal quantum computer, and the Church-Turing (CT) thesis (some references are \cite{6} and \cite{7}).
 In the next section, I review some of this background primarily to set the stage for later constructions and to motivate the hybrid definition of simulation I give there.
 In section 3, I discuss the quantization problem, obstructions to quantization associated with the Groenewold and van Hove no-go theorem, and define a new, simulation-based approach to quantization.
 In section 4, I outline results on the definition, integrability, and quantization of nonlinear oscillators, and show, among other things, that if there exist obstructions to simulation-based quantization, then there exist intuitively simulable physical systems, the aforementioned nonlinear oscillators, that are not Turing computable.
+I conclude in section 5, by pointing out further implications of the physical versions of the CT thesis including a possible connection to recent tests of Bell's inequality and superdeterminism theories.